ellakoa/postcard-poem/content/posts/there-then-not.md

 author: Caroline Whitehouse
 date: 2022-07-27T17:32:54.547Z
 ---
-Read the full poem here.
+**Read the complete poem here.**

+### **There.....
+Then Not.**

-Lashed with rain on our outward ride we arrived under thunderous skies Flanked by inquisitive seals our first glimpse of the sandbanks chilled Surrounded by the unpredictable sea would it swallow us up or let us be?
+Lashed with rain on our outward ride \
+We arrived under a thunderous sky\
+Flanked by inquisitive seals, our first\
+glimpse of the sandbanks chilled
+Surrounded by the unpredictable sea \
+Would it swallow us up or let us be?

-With trepidation, we stepped ashore, trespasses on these famed sands The sun appeared, a rainbow transpired
+With trepidation, we stepped ashore, \
+Trespasses on these famed sands
+The sun appeared, a rainbow transpired
 An amnesty?
+We hoped \
-We hoped while the tide had other shores to scope.
+While the tide had other shores to scope.

-Respectfully we trod the sands forever mindful of those who had gone before and what could ensue if we overstayed our precious tour.
+Respectfully we trod the sands \
+Forever mindful of those who had \
+gone before and what could ensue \
+if we overstayed our precious tour.

-We saw no ghosts, heard no eerie sighs
+We saw no ghosts, heard no eerie sighs\
-No ringing of bells in the distant swell
+No ringing of bells in the distant swell\
 Just beautiful sands for miles and miles
 Peaceful, surreal, virgin land each tide
 Were we being mesmerised?